Horror and madness…

 The world is collapsing…

-I don’t consider myself a genius.
+I don’t consider any writer to be a genius.
 I believe that I am mad.
 Sickness and horror.
 What an awful business life is.
 I was speaking to Eve too.
 She said that her dead sister is at peace, and that in this way she envies her…

 Eve is disappointed, not mad.
 Already, at nineteen.
 I told her: peace is a human concept and therefore it cannot apply to the dead.